-CNEs available.
-This session is co-provided by the SLU School of Nursing.
+CNE credits are available and this session is co-provided with the SLU School of Nursing.

 Brown Bag sessions are for SLU research professionals and coordinators, and any student, staff, or faculty member who is looking for continuing IRB education.